uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 #### Additional Information

 *   Output Directory: The .didtoolbox directory is automatically created in the current working directory.
 Ensure you have the necessary permissions to create and write to this directory.
-*   Multiple DIDs: If you create multiple DIDs, please make sure to rename the .didtoolbox directory (or move/rename the files) after each creation run, since the key material will re-generated on each run and therefore overwritten.
+*   Multiple DIDs: If you create multiple DIDs, please make sure to rename the .didtoolbox directory (or move/rename the files) after each creation run, since the key material will be re-generated on each run and therefore overwritten.
 *   Security: Keep your private keys secure.
 Do not share them or expose them in unsecured environments.
 *   Using Existing DIDs: While the Quickstart option generates new DIDs and key material, future versions of the DID-Toolbox may support importing and managing existing DIDs.

 ### Upload DID log